Azure/Guest-Configuration-Extension/README.md

 # Guest Configuration Extension for Linux

-This documentation is current for version 0.8.0 and above.

 The Guest Configuration Extension for Linux configures the Guest Configuration Agent on VMs.
 Together, they allow a customer to run In-Guest Policy on their VMs, which gives the customer the ability to monitor their system and security